 MANILA, PHILIPPINES – Forbes Magazine acknowledged the Top 15 Friendliest Countries based on the result of the HSBC’s “Expat Explorer Survey” which had been released last month.
 The Philippines was able to rank as the Top 8 among the world and 1st in Asia.
 Malaysia and Singapore, two Asian countries who were also able to join the list, ranked 10th and 14th respectively.

 Can a Foreigner Own Land in the Philippines?

-Foreigners or ex-pats interested in acquiring land or real property through aggressive ownership structures must consider the provisions of the Philippines’ Anti-Dummy Law to determine how to proceed.
+Foreigners or ex-pats interested in acquiring land or real property through aggressive ownership structures must consider the Philippines’ Anti-Dummy Law provisions to determine how to proceed.
 A major restriction in the law is the restriction on the number of foreign members on the Board of Directors of a landholding company (which is limited to 40% foreign participation).
 Another concern is the possible forfeiture of the property if the provisions of the law are breached.

 Yes, there are.
 The list of exceptions to the restriction is as follows:

 - Acquisition before the 1935 Constitution

 - Acquisition through hereditary succession if the foreigner is a legal or natural heir